totoroyyb/DrawerView-SwiftUI/README.md

 *All customizable properties have provided in the `DrawerView.swift`.
 You can directly assign the preferred value to these variables when you initialize the `DrawerView`*

 * `backLayerColor`

 * `backLayerOpacity`

 * `backLayerAnimation`

 * `drawerOrientation`

 * `drawerHeight`

 * `drawerWidth`

 * `drawerCornerRadius`

 * `drawerBackgroundColor`

 * `drawerOutAnimation`

+* `isDrawerShadowEnable`

+* `drawerShadowRadius`

+  *If you want to customize this property, you need to set `isDrawerShadowEnable` to `true` first.
+By default, the animation of shadow is suppressed, but you can change it in source file.*

 * **To Be Continued**

 ## Contribution